 Why are RBAC and ABAC not enough?

 Role-Based Access Control (RBAC) is a coarse-grained approach where access is static and granted based solely on job title.
 The permission levels are determined via combination of assigned roles and permissions.
 Management can then add and edit the roles when needed.
-However, this approach isn’t scalable, because as a company expands but, as the company expands it’s impossible to track the growing number of changing user roles, leading to ‘role explosion’.
+However, this approach isn’t scalable, because as a company expands, it’s becoming impossible to track the growing number of changing user roles, leading to ‘role explosion’.

 Attribute-based Access Control (ABAC) is a more fine-grained approach to access control.
 ABAC grants access rights through a combination of attributes such as user, resource and environment.
 This is a much more fine grained approach to Authorization, but there is one major drawback.
 These rules must be written in eXtensible Access Control Markup Language (XACML) and can’t be coded in plain language, which creates a high dependency on IT Teams.
 If a manager needs to change a position now, they’re out of luck.